-This appendix discusses x86 and SPARC compatibility issues related to the floating-point units used in x86 platforms.
+This appendix discusses x86 and SPARC compatibility issues related to the floatingpoint units used in x86 based systems.

 The hardware is 80386, 80486, and Pentium[TM] microprocessors from x86 and compatible microprocessors from other manufacturers.
 While great effort went into compatibility with the SPARC platform, several differences exist.